corona-warn-app/cwa-documentation/README.md

 * Technical Security Concept
 * Data Privacy Concept

+### Glossary
+For an easier understanding of the used acronyms and special terms in our documents please see our [glossary](glossary.md).

 ## Licensing

 Copyright (c) 2020 Deutsche Telekom AG and SAP SE or an SAP affiliate company.